alex-gutev/live_cells/docs-src/docs/basics/lists-maps-sets.md

 children[1] = 'Updated Child 2';
 ```

-What we've gained with this definition is that we've effectively
+What we've gained with this definition is that the presentation logic
-separated our data from its presentation.
+is not only effectively separated from the data but is only specified
+in one place.

 ## Map and Set Properties